Thomas Bridson Cribb 1863-1864

 A brilliant student who graduated from Sydney University with the University Gold Medal in Engineering and Architecture.
 He was the leading proponent for a bridge across Sydney Harbour and for Sydney suburban railway electrification.
 He was chief engineer during construction of the Sydney Harbour Bridge and consulting engineer for the design and construction of Brisbane’s Story Bridge.
 He is also remembered for the Bradfield Scheme – an ambitious plan to divert water from Queensland coastal rivers to irrigate land west of the Great Dividing Range.

-A physician who joined the AIF prior to World War I. He was the only medical officer to win the Distinguished Service Order at Gallipoli.
+Colonel Arthur Butler was a Physician who joined the AIF prior to World War I. Butler was the only medical officer to win the Distinguished Service Order at Gallipoli.
 He then served in France and after the cessation of hostilities wrote the official war history of the Australian Army Medical Services.
-He later became medical officer of the Royal Military College and the Federal Capital Territory.
+Later Butler became medical officer of the Royal Military College and the Federal Capital Territory (known as Australian Capital Territory as of 1938). #yourplaceinhistory #igs

-Known as Vance Palmer, he was the foremost man of letters of his day.
+Known as Vance Palmer, Edward Vivian Palmer was the foremost man of letters of his day.
 Novelist, dramatist, short-story writer, poet, critic, biographer, editor, political and social commentator and interpreter, his active writing career covered a period of nearly 55 years.
-His portrait hangs in the National Library in Canberra.
-The Vance Palmer Literary Prize is presented at Ipswich Grammar School each year.
+Palmer’s portrait hangs in the National Library in Canberra.
+The Vance Palmer Literary Prize is presented at Ipswich Grammar School each year in his honour. #yourplaceinhistory #igs

 Rev Richard Bardon OBE 1902